 Exams and Tests

-Physical examination shows inflamed areas of the mucous membranes, mouth ulcers, and skin ulcers.
+A physical exam shows inflamed areas of the mucous membranes, mouth ulcers, and skin ulcers.
 These ulcers have a foul-smelling drainage.
 There may be other signs of malnutrition.

 Antibiotics and proper nutrition helps stop the disease from getting worse.
 Plastic surgery may be necessary to remove destroyed tissues and reconstruct facial bones.
 This will improve facial appearance and the function of the mouth and jaw.

 In some cases, this condition can be deadly if it is not treated.
-Other times, the condition may heal over time even without treatment.
+Other times, the condition may heal over time, even without treatment.
 However, it can cause severe scarring and deformity.